Kosa Pan: Embassy to France (1686)

 Ambassador Pan and Siamese envoys pay their respect to Louis XIV at his court in Versailles.

 To accompany the return of the 1685 French embassy to Siam of Chevalier de Chaumont and François-Timoléon de Choisy, Pan was selected by Constantine Phaulkon, the Prime Counsellor to King Narai, to lead an embassy to France.
 Pan set out for France in 1686 on two French ships with two other Siamese ambassadors, Ok-luang Kanlaya Ratchamaitri and Ok-khun Si Wisan Wacha, and by the Jesuit Father Guy Tachard.

 The embassy was bringing a proposal for an eternal alliance between France and Siam.
 Pan's embassy was met with a rapturous reception and caused a sensation in the courts and society of Europe.
 The mission landed at Brest, France and journeyed to Versailles, constantly surrounded by crowds of curious onlookers.
 The embassy stayed in France from June 1686 to March 1687.

+King Louis XIV spoke of Pan in a royal letter to King Narai:

+Your ambassador is a person of great prudence, who has fulfilled his duties most thoroughly.
+It would be unjust if we did not seize this opportunity to commend his merits; he has conducted himself entirely to our satisfaction, and every word he spoke was delightful and highly credible.

+— Letter from King Louis XIV to King Narai, c.
+1687.